 Is your money going to earn enough interest to help you achieve your goals?
 Is your investment account the best choice in terms of interest earnings or are there better options?

 Consider the right time to invest, and the best period of time to invest in order to achieve your investment goals.
 For example, if you have a debt, will it make more sense to invest the money you have and pay off the debt after you’ve gained interest on the money, or is the debt urgent?
 Secondly, do you need a short-term or long-term investment to achieve your goals?
 In which case, if your goals are immediate and short-term in nature, make sure that you place this money in an investment avenue that can easily be converted into cash and that you are not putting your money at high risk; for instance, a Fixed Deposit Account.

 How old are you?
 Investing when you’re young has its own perks, because it allows you to wait a longer time for your investment to bear fruit.
 Starting to invest early has the advantage of compound interest.
 Compound interest is earning interest on your interest as well as principal, and this makes your money grow more over time.

 Why are you investing your money?
 Is your goal to save up for something big?
 In which case, you will need to evaluate the rate of growth availed on the investment instrument.
 Therefore, if you have a short-term objective, investing in less risky instruments makes sense.
-Investments such as bonds and other money market investments are suitable here.
+Investments such as as bonds and other money market investments are suitable here.

 On the other hand, if your financial goal is long-term and you can afford to take risks with your investment for higher returns, consider mixing up your investments.
 If you have time to invest, take time to dabble in different investments; for instance, let your investment manager diversify your investment portfolio, giving your investment a chance to earn higher returns.